Earthquakes on March 6, 2026

 5.0 km---✓ ReviewedUSGS →

-This magnitude 2.4 event was detected 101 km N of Yakutat, Alaska on March 6, 2026, with origin time 20:34 UTC.
-The hypocenter lay at 5.0 km, placing this in the shallow crustal category.
+Reports of a magnitude 2.4 earthquake 101 km N of Yakutat, Alaska came in on March 6, 2026 at 20:34 UTC.
+At a depth of 5.0 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 60.458°, -139.580°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 60.458°N, -139.580°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-06